UCI Adult Dataset or Census Income¶

 )

-func trainModel(ctx *context.Context, paramsSet []string) {
+func trainModel(store *model.Store, paramsSet []string) {

-*flagDataDir = data.ReplaceTildeInDir(*flagDataDir)
+*flagDataDir = must.M1(fsutil.ReplaceTildeInDir(*flagDataDir))

-// Load data and create datasets.
+// Load data and create dataset.

 adult.LoadAndPreprocessData(*flagDataDir, *flagNumQuantiles, *flagForceDownload, *flagVerbosity)

-trainDS, trainEvalDS, testEvalDS := BuildDatasets(ctx)
+trainDS, trainEvalDS, testEvalDS := BuildDatasets(store)

 // Checkpoints loading (and saving)